Bemmu/jquery-spline-editor/README.md

 ##Was this useful for you?

-If you found this useful, I'd love to hear from you.Drop me a line at me@bemmu.com
+If you found the editor widget useful, I'd love to hear from you.Drop me a line at me@bemmu.com